-Our Full Basic Obedience and Introductory Off-Leash Control Program starts at $3000.
-Puppies about 6 months and younger are usually around $3500, barring any special issues.
+Our Full Basic Obedience and Introductory Off-Leash Control Program starts at $3500.
+Puppies about 6 months and younger are usually around that base, barring any special issues.

 Special issues such as aggression, potty problems, fear and anxiety, etc., are priced separately in addition to a training program.

 What is your service area?

 How do I get started?

 Contact us for your FREE in-home consultation so we can get you your personalized quote!
 Typically, almost every dog we see starts with an individual version of our Full Basic Obedience and Introductory Off-Leash Control Program.

 Training typically starts with 3 at home lessons per week, down to 2, then 1 near the end, integrating weekly Group Class if and when ready!

 What is your training style like?

 We are balanced trainers.
 That means we utilize all four quadrants of operant conditioning, and we use whatever training tools are BEST to achieve the goals of our client and are safe and fair for the individual dog in front of us.

 Much of the time is spent teaching the HUMANS to handle and train their dog so that they can address issues that may arise between sessions, but also once training Programs are complete.
 Participation, practice, and utilization of recommended training and management tools and techniques outside of sessions and once training programs are complete is just as important as during.